lukso-network/docs/docs/standards/access-control/lsp6-key-manager.md

 The `ADDCONTROLLER` permission is needed to:

-- Give a new address some permission(s) by setting its permissions under `AddressPermissions:Permissions:<controller-address>` (this is also refered to _"adding a new controller"_)
+- Give a new address some permission(s) by setting its permissions under `AddressPermissions:Permissions:<controller-address>` (this is also referred to _"adding a new controller"_)
 - Add a new controller address in the list of `AddressPermissions[index]` at a specific `index`.
 - Increase the length of the `AddressPermissions[]` Array length (to describe that a new controller has been added).